peak-gao/code-notes/React/react-notes-mini-1.md

     - Your component is going to go away
     - Before it goes, it asks if you have any last-minute requests

-**Can call setState**: ?
+**Can call setState**: No

 **Use Cases**
+- Cleaning up any leftover debris from your component
-- when it’s gone, it should be completely gone. clean up anything to do that solely involves the component
+    - when it’s gone, it should be completely gone
+    - clean up anything to do that solely involves the component
 - cancel any outgoing network requests
 - remove all event listeners associated with the component

 **Examples**
  ###### Remove Event Listeners
  ```
- componentWillUnmount () {
+ componentWillUnmount() {
     window.removeEventListener('resize', this.resizeListener)
  }
  ```